bulldogbat/beautiful-jekyll/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Why you'd want to take time to read ...
 ---

 My name is Christian Kremer.
 I have the following qualities: